Bira274/Assignment-2/README.md

 # Work Description

-Practicing use is github and vscode
+Practicing use of github and vscode